polytypic/f-omega-mu/SYNTAX.md

 8. `exp₁ ; exp₂` is equivalent to `let () = exp₁ in exp₂`.

-9. Recursive expressions are currently not fully statically checked.
+9. Recursive expressions are currently not fully statically checked meaning that some obviously diverging expressions that should preferably be rejected are allowed.

 10. When applied to literals, sign operators are interpreted at compile-time.